 Born to a former professional player mother and a full-time tennis coach father, it was somewhat inevitable that Stefanos Tstisipas would find his way onto the professional tennis circuit.

-The Greek won his first ATP match in late 2017 and has ascended the rankings ever since, but what racquet does he use that has so far helped him collect five career titles and three Grand Slam semi-final appearances?
+The Greek won his first ATP match in late 2017 and has ascended the rankings ever since, but what racquet does he use that has so far helped him collect six career titles including a Masters 1000 and three Grand Slam semi-final appearances?
 Let' take a look.

 What Racquet Does Tsitsipas Use?